kartikbhushan/Timmy/README.md

 * `!ascii <String of text >`: Print entered string in Ascii format.

 # Installation
-*

 _Pre-installation:_
 1. `npm install discord.js`
-It is recommended to have the stable branch.

 2. `npm install weather-js`
 3. `npm install random-puppy`
 4.`npm install ascii-art`